r3valkyrie/hastec/README.md

 ## hastec - a small hastebin client written in C

-This is a small thing I wrote while learning C.
+This is a small thing I wrote while learning C. It's a program that takes input from stdin and uploads it to my Hastebin.

 ### Requirements
 Most GNU/Linux systems should come with these libraries already.